 In addition to screening vehicles, Leidos also provides CBP with the equipment necessary for the agency’s Traveler Processing and Vetting Software (TPVS), a biometric traveler identification system that screens over one million passengers and pedestrians and a quarter million vehicles on a daily basis.
 The system has a database with the travel history and immigration status of over 346 million individuals, which is shared with 20 U.S. federal agencies.
 Additionally, TPVS cross-references pedestrians crossing the border with TECS, a CBP information sharing platform that immigration agents use to screen persons upon entry into the U.S. Immigration authorities use TECS and TPVS to scan 10,000 travel documents per minute and can share this information with the FBI.

 The TPVS system fulfills CBP’s goal of shifting its vetting of international travelers from biographic data to biometric data.
-As part of this goal, instead of relying on travel documents such as passports, CBP will collect the biometric information of all travelers before they arrive in the U.S. and compare it to its existing databases.
-CBP awarded Leidos this 5-year $960 million contract in June 2020.
+As part of this process, instead of relying on travel documents such as passports, CBP will collect the biometric information of all travelers, before they arrive in the U.S., and compare it to the agency’s existing databases.

-In addition to CBP, Leidos provides similar technologies to the Federal Bureau of Investigations (FBI) and to the U.K. government.
-Since 2011, the company has been the contractor for the FBI’s Next Generation Identification, the agency’s main biometrics database and the world’s largest biometric and criminal history information system.
-Information stored on the FBI system feeds into the Department of Homeland Security’s (DHS) Homeland Advanced Recognition Technology (HART) biometric database, designed by Northrop Grumman, making this information available for immigration enforcement operations.
+Leidos provides similar technologies to the FBI and the U.K. government.
+Since 2011, it has been the contractor for the FBI’s Next Generation Identification, the agency’s main biometric database.
+Information stored on the FBI system feeds into the DHS Homeland Advanced Recognition Technology (HART) biometric database, designed by Northrop Grumman, making this information available for ICE’s immigration enforcement operations.